dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-12/2023-12-22/readme.md

 ## Tutorials

-* A new tutorial by [**Dave Barrett**](https://twitter.com/Polypragmatist): "An [introduction to ListView](https://www.pragmaticcoding.ca/javafx/elements/listview-basics) and understanding how to use it to display something more than just lists of Strings. "
+* A new tutorial by [**Dave Barrett**](https://twitter.com/Polypragmatist): "An [introduction to ListView](https://www.pragmaticcoding.ca/javafx/elements/listview-basics) and understanding how to use it to display something more than just lists of Strings."

 ## Miscellaneous